 More Timely Welds: In welding, time is always of the essence.
-This is especially the case in places such as fab shops, where welds must be performed quickly and accurately each time.
+This is especially true in places such as fab shops, where welds must be performed quickly and accurately each time.
 This model features handy timers that control spot welds and seam welds.
 After setting the controls, users can pull the trigger and watch as the machine completes the job.

 Innovative Inverters: Featuring a digital Insulate Gate Bipolar Transistor (IGBT) inverter, the Everlast PowerMIG 210 allows users to leverage controller software during the welding process for greater accuracy and efficiency.

 Moving Forward: Choosing Your Model For Success

 Ultimately, the best MIG welder for you will be the one that allows you to achieve your welding goals and create the result you need.

 Perhaps you’re just starting and looking to make a small investment in MIG welding.
 In this case, look at some of the cost-effective and beginner models we’ve shared.

-Or maybe you’re an experienced welder looking to expand your craft and invest in the latest technology-driven tools on the market.
+Or maybe you’re an experienced welder looking to expand your craft and invest in the latest technology-driven tools.
 If so, check out the high-end and heavy-duty machines we’ve discussed.

 You’ve come to the right place regardless of where you stand on the welding spectrum.
 We’re welding gear experts with advice on everything from which welding helmet to pick to which welding gloves will best protect your hands.

 Read Next – What To Look For In The Best Welding Helmet